 The Company is subject to other legal claims with landlords, suppliers and employees.
-Subsequent to quarter end, the Company agreed to pay costs associated with the early termination of a property lease totaling \$40,000, and to payment of any regular rent amounts in arrears.
+During the three months ended September 30 2024, the Company agreed to pay costs associated with the early termination of a property lease totaling approximately \$40,000, and to payment of any regular rent amounts in arrears.